project-gemmi/gemmi/docs/utils.rst

 brought this method to the attention of crystallographers by analysing in Acta Cryst D different variants of the methods on a wider set of more representative crystals.
-The parameters fine-tuned by Weiss are is still being used in the MX field.
-Recently, for guessing which high B-factors (high comparing with the predicted value) result from the radiation damage.
+Recently, the parameters fine-tuned by Weiss have been used for guessing which high B-factors (high comparing with the predicted value) result `from the radiation damage <https://doi.org/10.1107/S1600577515002131>`_.

 About the same time, in a 2008 paper in Proteins, `Chih-Peng Lin et al. <https://doi.org/10.1002/prot.21983>`_